gabor-trainer/typescript-2025-09-29/labs/day-1/lab-1 Creating a VS Code Debug Configuration.md

 ### 8. Questions
 1. In `launch.json`, why do we set the `program` property to point to `dist/index.js` and not `src/index.ts`?
-2. What is the specific role of the `outFiles` property in the debugging process?
-What would happen if it were omitted?
+2. What is the specific role of the `sourceMap` option in `tsconfig.json` in the debugging process?
 3. You are paused on the line `showGreeting(greeting);`.
 What is the functional difference between pressing F10 (Step Over) and F11 (Step Into)?
-4. If you set a breakpoint and it appears as an unfilled gray circle instead of a solid red dot, what is the most likely cause?
+4. If you set a breakpoint and it appears as an unfilled gray circle instead of a solid red dot, what are the two most likely causes?
 5. How does debugging this standalone Node.js application provide value when your ultimate goal is to build a VS Code extension?

 ---